VIDA-NYU/reprozip/docs/source/install.rst

 ..  [#plgn] The tool works and you can install additional unpackers, but the default bundled unpackers will only work on Linux.

 Python 2.7.3 or greater [#bug]_ is required to run ReproZip.
+If you don't have it yet on your machine, you can get it from `python.org <https://www.python.org/>`_; you should prefer a 2.x releases to 3.x.
 Besides, depending on the component or plugin to be used, some additional software packages are also required, as described below:

 +------------------------------+---------------------------------------------+
 | Component / Plugin           | Required Software Packages                  |